IMPORTANT INSURANCE DEDUCTIBLE INFORMATION

 The Master Insurance Policy for the Condominium Association provides liability coverage and property coverage for the building, common areas and individual units as handed over by the developer (exclusive of improvements and betterments).

-The Master Policy DOES NOT provide coverage for the unit owners’ personal property, personal liability, additional living expenses, or improvements made to units such as new up-graded flooring, new window treatments, new upgraded appliances, etc. In addition, the unit owner is responsible for the condominium association’s deductible up to $5,000 if the damage or destruction originates from the unit.
-For example, if your dishwasher has a leak and damages your home or any other home or common area, the first $5,000 of the damage will be your responsibility.
+The Master Policy DOES NOT provide coverage for the unit owners’ personal property, personal liability, additional living expenses, loss of rent if owner rents the condo, or improvements made to units such as up-graded flooring, cabinetry, countertops or fixtures, upgraded window treatments, upgraded appliances, etc. In addition, the unit owner is responsible for the condominium association’s deductible up to $10,000 if the damage or destruction originates from the unit.
+For example, if your dishwasher has a leak and damages your home or any other home or common area, the first $10,000 of the damage will be your responsibility.

-Therefore, in addition to the Master Insurance Policy for the Condominium Association, EACH UNIT OWNER SHOULD PURCHASE A SEPARATE INSURANCE POLICY, in the unit owner’s name, to protect his/her interests.
-The unit owner’s policy should also provide coverage for the master policy deductible up to $5,000, personal property, additional living expenses, improvements and betterments, etc.
+In addition to the Master Insurance Policy for the Condominium Association, EACH UNIT OWNER SHOULD PURCHASE IF THEY HAVE NOT ALREADY DONE SO, A SEPARATE INSURANCE POLICY (H06), in the unit owner’s name, to protect his/her interests.
+The unit owner’s policy should also provide coverage for the master policy deductible up to $10,000, personal property, additional relocation living expenses, improvements and betterments, etc.

 See full Document Here